 The moment Taco lowered his nose to the ground, following Tibbets’s trail from the camper’s metal steps, they’d realized the man had headed straight into the woods, afoot, rather than driving out.

-They’d left Dagger, Lacey, and Cochise behind to watch for any movement in town, to keep an eye any one of his relatives who looked ready to head north with supplies to help him out, but the rest of the team grabbed their gear from their vehicles and began tracking him into Flathead National Forest.
+They’d left Dagger, Lacey, and Cochise behind to watch for any movement in town, and to keep an eye out for any of his relatives who looked ready to head north with supplies to help him out.
+The rest of the team members grabbed their gear from their vehicles and began tracking Tibbets into Flathead National Forest.

 Animal didn’t mind the rough conditions.
 He was accustomed to long marches and sleeping on the ground.
 None of the hunters, even Carly Stenberg, complained about the conditions, even after they’d endured a chilly rain the previous day.
 They’d dried their clothes beside a fire last night, reasonably assured they were still a day’s hike from catching up to Tibbets.
 Conversation had flowed around him, but he hadn’t felt the need to try to contribute.

 This was a tight, well-trained crew, and they knew each other well.
 But they seemed to understand he wasn’t the chatty type.
 He rather liked the fact they let him be.

 They came to the edge of the woods.
 A large meadow stretched before them, mountains in the background.
 The meadow was broken on one side by ridges of exposed rock.